 2. Off The Grid

-“Off The Grid” will get tons of burn in a church that is close to hell’s border and a shaky Brooklyn apartment complex.
-The song features divine feels, a drill beat, lyrics about GOD, an adrenaline-filled Playboi Carti verse, a masterful Fivio Foreign verse, and one of Kanye’s best verses in years.
+“Off The Grid” will get tons of burn in a church that is close to both hell’s border and a shaky Brooklyn apartment complex.
+The song features divine qualities, a drill beat, lyrics dedicated to GOD, an adrenaline-filled Playboi Carti verse, a masterful Fivio Foreign verse, and one of Kanye’s best verses in years.